Twiggly Kids who do chores without being asked

 Is Twiggly available on iPhone or iOS?

-Not yet.
-Twiggly is launching on Android first. iOS is on the roadmap but not yet in development — we'll share an update when it is.
+Not yet — Twiggly is available on Android now, and iOS is on the roadmap but not yet in development.
+We'll share an update when it is.

 How is Twiggly different from a chore chart or sticker chart?

 A sticker chart rewards immediately.
 Twiggly's point system teaches delayed gratification — kids save points toward rewards they actually want.
-A 32-year longitudinal study of ~1,000 children found that childhood self-control predicts adult health, wealth and wellbeing (Moffitt et al., PNAS 2011) — and it's what chore charts can't build.
+A 32-year longitudinal study of ~1,000 children found that childhood self-control predicts adult health, wealth and a lower risk of trouble with the law (Moffitt et al., PNAS 2011) — and it's what chore charts can't build.

 Do my kids need their own phone or email?